ĢƵios

 Executes strategic initiatives and resource allocation at a local level to achieve college-wide and campus-level metrics.

-• Doctorate degree from a regionally accredited College or University required.
+Masters degree from a regionally accredited College or University required.
+Doctorate degree preferred.

 ĢƵios is an accredited, equal opportunity/affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, ethnicity, national origin, marital status, religion, sex, gender, sexual orientation, gender identity, disability, age or veteran status.
 As required by Title IX of the Education Amendments of 1972, ĢƵios does not discriminate on the basis of sex, including sexual harassment in its educational programs and activities, including employment and admissions.
 Questions specific to Title IX may be referred to the College’s Title IX Coordinator or to the US Department of Education Office of Civil Rights.